Hrere: Her relation to Nodjmet

-The only thing which can be established beyond doubt is that she was the mother of the lady Nodjmet whose mummy and funerary outfit have been found in the Great Royal Cache near Deir el Bahri.
+The only thing which can be established beyond doubt is that she was the mother of the lady Nodjmet, whose mummy and funerary outfit have been found in the Great Royal Cache near Deir el-Bahri.

-With the mummy of this Nodjmet two Books of the Dead, were found.
+Two Books of the Dead were found with Nodjmet's mummy.

-One of them, Papyrus BM 10490, now in the British museum, belonged to “the King’s Mother Nodjmet, the daughter of the King’s Mother Hrere”.
-Whereas the name of Nodjmet was written in a cartouche, the name of Hrere was not.
-Since mostly this Nodjmet is seen as the wife of the High Priest Herihor, who is also attested with royal titles, Hrere’s title is often interpreted as “King’s Mother-in-law”, although her title “who bore the Strong Bull” suggests that she actually must have given birth to a king.
+One of them, Papyrus BM 10490, now in the British Museum, belonged to “the King’s Mother Nodjmet, the daughter of the King’s Mother Hrere”.
+Whereas Nodjmet's name was written in a cartouche, the name of Hrere was not.
+Since Nodjmet is often seen as the wife of the High Priest Herihor, who is also attested with royal titles, Hrere’s title is often interpreted as “King’s Mother-in-law”, although her title “who bore the Strong Bull” suggests that she had given birth to a king.